WODOSERWIS

 - concrete, asbestos, cast iron

-To locate the route of pipelines filled with water, Wodoserwis uses its own, innovative technical solution
+To locate the route of pipelines filled with water, Wodoserwis uses its own,

-on generating small water hammers (smaller or larger - depending on needs) in the tested pipeline and listening to the ground,
+on generating small water hammers (smaller or larger - depending on needs)

 thus identifying the pipeline route.